 - a.
-A Floodway Engineering Analysis must be provided by a registered professional engineer and performed in accordance with standard engineering practice indicating that the Encroachment would not result in increased flood heights of greater than 0.10' during the occurrence of a Community Base Flood. - b.
-A Community Conditional Letter Of Map Revision (CoCLOMR) from the Floodplain Administrator is required for any change which would cause a rise of more than 0.10' in the Community Base Flood Elevation.
+A Floodway Engineering Analysis must be provided by a registered professional engineer and performed in accordance with standard engineering practice indicating that the Encroachment would not result in any (0.00') increase in the FEMA Base Flood Elevations during the occurrence of a FEMA Base Flood, and approved by the Floodplain Administrator; or - b.
+A conditional letter of map revision (CLOMR) from FEMA will be required prior to approval for any encroachment which would cause a rise in the FEMA base flood elevation during the occurrence of the FEMA base flood.
+A letter of map revision (LOMR) from FEMA must be obtained within six months of completion of the project.
+Final approval, including certificates of occupancy will not be issued until a letter of map revision is issued. - c.
+Encroachments into the FEMA floodway must also meet the requirements of subsection 9-102(e)2. below. - 2.
+Community encroachment area. - a.
+A Floodway engineering analysis must be provided by a registered professional engineer and performed in accordance with standard engineering practice indicating that the Encroachment would not result in increased flood heights of greater than 0.10' during the occurrence of a community base flood. - b.
+A community conditional letter of map revision (CoCLOMR) from the floodplain administrator is required for any change which would cause a rise of more than 0.10' in the community base flood elevation.
 Impacted property owners must be notified prior to approval of a CoCLOMR.
-If approved and constructed, asbuilt plans must be submitted and approved by the Floodplain Administrator and a Community Letter of Map Revision (CoLOMR) issued within six (6) months of completion of the project.
-Final approval, including Certificates of Occupancy will not be issued until a Community Letter of Map Revision has been issued. - c.
-Projects impacting existing Habitable Buildings that increase the Community Base Flood Elevation more than 0.00' will not be allowed without a Variance. - 3.
-Temporary Encroachments.
-Certain temporary Encroachments into the Community Encroachment Area and/or the FEMA Floodway may be exempt from meeting the requirements of Sections 9-102 (e) 1.and 2.
-Examples of temporary Encroachments include but are not limited to: sediment control devices including basins, check dams diversions, etc, temporary stream crossings, haul roads/construction entrances, storage of equipment, soil stockpiling.
-The following conditions that must be met to qualify for the exemption; - a.
-The proposed Encroachment shall not be in place more than three months and is renewable for up to one year with written approval from the Floodplain Administrator.
-Temporary sediment control devices may be kept in place longer than one year if required by the appropriate regulatory agency, and, - b.
-Supporting documentation, including a Floodway Engineering Analysis (if required by the Floodplain Administrator) must be submitted by a registered professional engineer indicating that the proposed project will not impact any existing habitable building or
+If approved and constructed, as-built plans must be submitted and approved by the floodplain administrator and a community letter of map revision (CoLOMR) issued within six months of completion of the project.
+Final approval, including certificates of occupancy will not be issued until a community letter of map revision has been issued. - c.
+Projects impacting existing habitable buildings that increase the community base flood elevation more than 0.00 feet will not be allowed without a variance. - 3.
+Temporary encroachments.
+Certain temporary encroachments into the community encroachment area and/or the FEMA floodway may be exempt from meeting the requirements of subsections 9-102(e)1. and 2.
+Examples of temporary encroachments include but are not limited to: sediment control devices including basins, check dams diversions, etc, temporary stream crossings, haul roads/construction entrances, storage of equipment, soil stockpiling.
+The following conditions that must be met to qualify for the exemption: - a.
+The proposed encroachment shall not be in place more than three months and is renewable for up to one year with written approval from the floodplain administrator.
+Temporary sediment control devices may be kept in place longer than one year if required by the appropriate regulatory agency, and - b.
+Supporting documentation, including a Floodway Engineering Analysis (if required by the Floodplain Administrator) must be submitted by a registered professional engineer

-- overtop any roadway surfaces. - c.
-The temporary Encroachment will require an Individual Floodplain Development Permit unless it is included in another IFDP. - 4.
+- indicating that the proposed project will not impact any existing habitable building or overtop any roadway surfaces. - c.
+The temporary encroachment will require an individual floodplain development permit unless it is included in another IFDP. - 4.
 No manufactured homes shall be permitted, except in an existing manufactured home park or subdivision.
-A replacement manufactured home may be placed on a lot in an existing manufactured home park or subdivision provided the anchoring and the elevation standards of Section 9-102 (g) are met.
+A replacement manufactured home may be placed on a lot in an existing manufactured home park or subdivision provided the anchoring and the elevation standards of section 9-102(g) are met.

-(f) Additions/Improvements.
+(f) Additions/improvements.